Free shore access

 This spot has been added by

 The Underwater Restaurant is probably the most unique snorkeling location in Eilat.
-A few feet below the surface of the Red Sea, you will explore an abandoned structure overgrown by corals, sea fans and sponges, attracting a kaleidoscopic reef life.
+A few feet below the surface of the Red Sea, you can explore an abandoned structure overgrown by corals, sea fans and sponges.
+This structure attracts a kaleidoscopic reef life.
 Angelfish, lionfish, sergeants and morays all are common sightings around the restaurant, which offers one of the Red Sea’s most captivating underwater landscapes.

 The underwater restaurant is located at Papaya Beach (or HaDayagim Beach), a small urban beach found between the Kisuki Watersport pier and the Aria Hotel.
-The location is easy to reach on foot from the resort area, for example, a 500 m walk from the Neptune Eilat, and a 600 m walk from the Leonardo Plaza).
+The location is easy to reach on foot from the resort area, for example, a 550 yard walk from the Neptune Eilat, and a 650 yard walk from the Leonardo Plaza.
 If you have a car, you can park just before the Aria Hotel.

 Walk to the jetty of the Underwater Restaurant, a remarkable landmark just in front of the Ahla Dive Shop.

 Recommended water entrance is from the pebble beach, next to the restaurant’s pontoon.
-If you are staying at the Aria Hotel, you can enter the water from the resort’s pontoon stairs (about a hundred meters from the restaurant).
+If you are staying at the Aria Hotel, you can enter the water from the resort’s pontoon stairs which is about a hundred yards from the restaurant.

 The spot extends between the buoy line on the left (near the Kisuki Watersport pontoon) and the Aria Hotel jetty on the right.
-It includes the surroundings of the abandoned underwater restaurant, as well as the shallower areas that border the beach towards the south (on the right hand when you are facing the sea).
-Do not go beyond the buoys due to boat and jet ski traffic.
+It includes the surroundings of the abandoned underwater restaurant.
+There are also shallower areas that border the beach towards the south (on the right hand when you are facing the sea).
+Do not go beyond the buoys because of boat and jet ski traffic.

-The main attraction of this spot is the abandoned underwater restaurant which is about 50m from the shore.
-This structure falling into the depths, and surrounded by a tangle of platforms, pillars and cables, seems straight out of a science fiction movie.
+The main attraction of this spot is the abandoned underwater restaurant which is about 50 yards from the shore.
+This structure falls into the depths, and is surrounded by a tangle of platforms, pillars and cables.
+It seems straight out of a science fiction movie.

-While the upper parts of the restaurant almost touch the surface, part of the construction sits nearly 65 ft/20 m below the surface, providing plenty of areas to explore.
-The structure is partially covered with coral and sponges, encouraged by the coral nurseries found on the small mesh platforms (↕10-13ft/3-4m).
+While the upper parts of the restaurant almost touch the surface, part of the construction sits nearly 65 ft below the surface, providing plenty of areas to explore.
+The structure is partially covered with coral and sponges, encouraged by the coral nurseries found on the small mesh platforms (↕10-13ft).

 The underwater restaurant supports a diversity of fish and invertebrates.
-Schools of twobar seabream patrol the concrete platforms at the very top of the structure (↕4-7ft/1.5-2m), while anemones inhabited by communities of Red Sea anemonefish are fixed near the windows (↕7-10ft/2- 3m).
-Below, many lionfish hide in the coral, and emperor angelfish and yellow-ear angelfish shelter around the underwater cables.
+Schools of twobar seabream patrol the concrete platforms at the very top of the structure (↕4-7ft).
+Anemones inhabited by communities of Red Sea anemonefish are fixed near the windows (↕7-10ft).
+Further below, many lionfish hide in the coral, and emperor angelfish and yellow-ear angelfish shelter around the underwater cables.

 Once you’ve explored the restaurant, swim towards the Aria Hotel jetty.
-You will get to shallower areas (↕1-10ft/0.5-3m), poor in corals but visited by colorful fish.
-This area is popular with large clown coris, rusty parrotfish and purple-brown parrotfish, which seem to enjoy the surroundings of the jetty.
+You will get to shallower areas (↕1-10ft) that are poor in corals but visited by colorful fish.
+This area is popular with large clown coris, rusty parrotfish and purple-brown parrotfish, which all seem to enjoy the surroundings of the jetty.

 The rocky beds are also visited by pufferfish (several species, see comprehensive species list at the bottom of the page), wrasse, collector sea urchins, and occasional small moray eel and devil scorpionfish.

 There are several restaurants north of the spot, in the beach area.
-The Aria Hotel is the closest accommodation to the Underwater Restaurant (just a 100-meter swim).
+The Aria Hotel is the closest accommodation to the Underwater Restaurant (just a 100 yard swim).

 You must be logged in to post a comment.